sambacha/refarch-kc-ms/README.md

 ## Sub repositories

 * The `fleet-ms` folder contains the Java App developed using microprofile and deployed on Open Liberty.
 It uses Kafka API to produce events.
 See [the readme for details](./fleet-ms/README.md) about deployment and code explanations.
-* The `container-ms` folder contains the Java app for the container microservice, also created with microprofile and deployable on Open Liberty.
 * The `voyages-ms` folder contains the Node.js app for the voyages microservice also created with microprofile.
 It uses the Kafka API to produce events when an order has been assigned to a voyage.

 ## Project Status